-- RSS will be unavailable for about 3 weeks in March/April 2022 for upgrades. - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritize the available polarimetric mode characterizations by the proposals being submitted for 2021-2.
-We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and are expected to be back on the telescope in the first half of 2022.
-This mode is NOT available for 2021-2.
+- Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
+We will further prioritise the available polarimetric mode characterizations by the proposals being submitted for 2022-2.
+We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Fabry-Pérot The Fabry-Pérot MR and LR modes are currently being refurbished and are expected to be back on the telescope in the first half of 2023.
+This mode is NOT available for regular proposals for 2022-2.
+There may be some commissioning time and/or a Science Verification call this semester specific for RSS-Fabry-Pérot, depending on the progress of the refurbishment project.
 For more information, please see section 7.6.4 Fabry-Pérot (FP) - Accuracy of multi-object spectroscopy Rotational field drift is now corrected by our dual guide probes.
 The accuracy of MOS acquisition and alignment is ~0.1" and can be routinely done if the PI-supplied reference stars have accurate astrometry.
-See section 7.4.4 for details. - Drift scan modes are not formally commissioned.
-However, PIs interested in using the mode during 2021-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
+See section 7.6.3 for details. - Drift scan modes are not formally commissioned.
+However, PIs interested in using the mode during 2022-2 are invited to contact salthelp well before the Phase 1 deadline to discuss possibilities.
 See Section 6.4.5 - No nod and shuffle mode for RSS. - No non-sidereal tracking. - Restricted detector modes for HRS We have restricted the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
 Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
 See in particular Section 8.6.
-These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2021-2 semester.
-Please note that supporting a non-default mode (i.e. allowing these observations) does not mean that pipeline products could be made available.
+These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2022-2 semester.
+Please note that supporting a non-default mode (i.e. allowing these observations) does not mean that pipeline products will be made available.
 Pls interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options.